kaustubh-vats/Quizzer/README.md

 + Timelimit to complete test
 + Question tags for every question (optional)
 + One attempt per quiz
++ Warning if you try to naavigate out of the test
++ Voice warnings
 + Encrypted Passwords (**SHA-256**)

 # Technologies Used